Think older people have no stakes in the climate crisis? Think again.

 Finally, wind and solar.

 The eye-catching part of the graph for wind and solar is the end, but what catches my ear here is just how long it takes to get going.
-Nothing noticeable happens between 1998 and 2008.
-Remember that North Hoyle, the UK’s first commercial offshore wind farm, started generating power in 2003.
+Nothing noticeable happens between 1998 and 2008, even though North Hoyle, the UK’s first commercial offshore wind farm, started generating power in 2003.

 Returning to the question of how to find new and creative ways to decrease the financial burden of social care, the data provides a clear answer.
-Building up renewable energy over the next 10-20 years will decrease both volatility and overall prices on the electricity market, which will save money for the same people who bear the largest financial burden of social care and from fuel poverty.
+Building up renewable energy over the next 10-20 years will decrease both volatility and overall prices on the electricity market, with most of the savings going to the people who bear the largest financial burden of social care and from fuel poverty.